 I can support you in making sense of and coming to terms with your experience, rebuilding your self-esteem - so you feel okay with who you are, and in establishing and maintaining healthy relationships.

 We will work together in a way that feels helpful for you, and for as long as you need.

 Are you currently in an abusive relationship or think you might be?

-People who inflict domestic abuse are often partners - when you're dating, living together, married or in a civil partnership, ex-partners or parents, and sometimes grandparents, siblings or children, yet it isn't always easy to recognise or acknowledge.
+People who inflict domestic abuse are often partners - when you're dating, living together, married or in a civil partnership, ex-partners or parents, and sometimes grandparents, siblings or children, yet domestic abuse isn't always easy to recognise or acknowledge.